DaveParillo/intermediate-cpp/_sources/class-III-design/composition.rst

 that becomes available for use anywhere a built in type could be used.

-Composition is also fundamental to *every* language.
+Composition is also fundamental to *every* object oriented language.
-Even if a language does not support composition, people still think in terms of parts and components.
+It is natural to think about things in terms of parts and components.
-It would be impossible to break down complex problems into solvable chunks without composition.
+It would be difficult to break down complex problems into solvable chunks without composition.

 The simplest way to incorporate a class is to just use the type directly in another class.
-A class can be made up of any number and type of other objects, in any combination needed to achieve the functionality desired in the new class.
+A class can be made up of any number and type of other objects, in any combination needed to implement the capabilities desired in the new class.
 Because this results in composing a new class from existing classes, this concept is called *composition*.